 Since December 2013 an estimated 4 million South Sudanese have been forced to flee their homes, mainly due to conflict between the SPLA and SPLA-IO.
-On 17 August the number of South Sudanese refugees in Uganda exceeded the 1 million mark.
+On 17 August the number of South Sudanese refugees in Uganda exceeded 1 million people.
 Another 1 million refugees are located in Sudan, Ethiopia, Kenya and the Democratic Republic of the Congo.
 Parts of South Sudan have recently experienced famine, which the UN Humanitarian Coordinator for South Sudan called a "man made" situation, while the government has been accused of intentionally denying aid to civilians in rebel-held areas.

-Fighting between the SPLA and SPLA-IO initially reignited during July 2016 when widespread violence broke out in Juba.
+Despite the ARCSS, fighting between the SPLA and SPLA-IO initially reignited during July 2016 when widespread violence broke out in Juba.
 In response, on 12 August 2016 the UN Security Council (UNSC) adopted Resolution 2304, authorizing the deployment of the 4,000-strong Regional Protection Force (RPF), proposed by the Intergovernmental Authority on Development (IGAD), to support the UN Mission in South Sudan (UNMISS).
 After multiple delays imposed by the government, RPF troops started to arrive during April.

 During May 2017 the UNSC adopted Resolution 2253 extending the sanctions regime until 31 May 2018 and the mandate of the Panel of Experts until 30 June 2018.
 Six senior military figures, three from both the SPLA and SPLA-IO, are currently subject to sanctions.

-On 15 December the UNSC adopted a resolution extending UNMISS' mandate for an additional year.
+On 15 December 2016 the UNSC adopted a resolution extending UNMISS' mandate for an additional year.
 The resolution also authorized UNMISS to monitor, investigate and report on incidents of hate speech and incitement to violence in cooperation with the UN Office on Genocide Prevention and the Responsibility to Protect.
-On 23 December the UNSC failed to adopt a resolution authorizing an arms embargo and further targeted sanctions when eight members of the Council abstained from voting.
+On 23 December 2016 the UNSC failed to adopt a resolution authorizing an arms embargo and further targeted sanctions when eight members of the Council abstained from voting.

-On 20 March the UN Human Rights Council adopted a resolution extending the mandate of the international Commission on Human Rights in South Sudan for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
-The resolution also recalled "that the Government of South Sudan has the primary responsibility to protect all populations in the country."
+On 20 March 2017 the UN Human Rights Council adopted a resolution extending the mandate of the Commission on Human Rights in South Sudan for an additional year and authorizing it to preserve evidence and clarify responsibility for alleged gross violations and abuses of human rights.
+The resolution also emphasized "that the Government of South Sudan has the primary responsibility to protect all populations in the country."

-The government must fully implement all provisions of the ARCSS and UNSC Resolution 2304.
-The government, SPLA, SPLA-IO and affiliated militias must ensure that UNMISS is able to move freely and without threats to their personnel.
+The government must fully implement all provisions of the ARCSS and UNSC Resolution 2304 and fully cooperate with the High-Level Revitalization Forum.
+The government, SPLA, SPLA-IO and affiliated militias must ensure that UNMISS is able to move freely and without threats to its personnel.
 The inviolability of UN compounds must be respected.
-UNMISS must be enabled to fully implement its mandate, especially regarding providing robust protection to vulnerable civilians.
+UNMISS must be enabled to fully implement its mandate, especially regarding providing protection to vulnerable civilians.

-Last Updated: 15 September 2017
+Last Updated: 15 November 2017